Can Kids Do Intermittent Fasting

 Yes, kids can absolutely do intermittent fasting.

 Their bodies, like those of adults, weren’t designed for constant snacking and grazing.
-When they eat all day long - especially when they eat highly processed junk and fast food - they set themselves up for a lifetime of health risks including obesity, insulin resistance, Type 2 diabetes, cardiovascular disease, and cancer.
+When they eat all day long - especially when they eat highly processed junk and fast food - they set themselves up for a lifetime of health risks including obesity, Fat Storing Hormone resistance, Type 2 diabetes, cardiovascular disease, and cancer.

 In fact, research shows that millions of children in the US are already obese, forecasting a health epidemic in the making.